nikhilraghava/OpenCV-Object-Detection/README.md

 # OpenCV-Object-Detection

-Detect strawberries in an image using OpenCV
+Detect strawberries 🍓 in an image using OpenCV.